7 Car Fluids To Check Right Now

 Check all fluid levels while your car is on level ground.
 Vehicle fluids come in a rainbow of colours; all should be translucent and free from rust, dirt, sludge and debris.
 Use a clean white paper towel when checking fluids to see if they are dirty and need to be changed, or contaminated and need to be flushed.

 Take care not to overfill fluids and only use new fluids from unopened bottles.
-(Spring is an excellent time to bring open fluid bottles to your local recycling center.)
+(Spring is an excellent time to bring open fluid bottles to your local recycling centre.)
 A funnel may make it easier to add fluids, but be sure it’s completely clean and free of dust, grime or other fluids.
 Check the owner’s manual to locate fluid reservoirs, the correct fluid types and fluid level specifications for your vehicle’s make, model and year.

 These are the fluids to check: